2025 Greek Super Cup

-The 2025 Greek Super Cup will be the 10th edition of the Greek Super Cup, a football match between the winners of the previous Super League Greece and the holders of the Greek Cup.
-The match is expected to be held on 3 January 2026 at the Pankritio Stadium.The contesting teams are the 2024–25 Super League Greece champions and the 2024–25 Greek Cup winners, Olympiacos, as well as the 2024–25 Greek Cup runners-up, OFI, after Olympiacos won the double the previous season.
-It will be the first Super Cup that will be held in 18 years, as in the interim, general interest in the competition had decreased, mainly due to the frequent conquest of the double by the same teams, which made the holding of the match unnecessary.
+The 2025 Greek Super Cup was the 10th edition of the Greek Super Cup, a football match between the winners of the previous Super League Greece and the holders or runners-up of the Greek Cup.
+The match was held on 3 January 2026 at Pankritio Stadium.The contesting teams were the 2024–25 Super League Greece champions and the 2024–25 Greek Cup winners, Olympiacos and the 2024–25 Greek Cup runners-up, OFI, after Olympiacos won the double the previous season.
+Olympiacos won the match 3–0 after extra time.
+It was the first Super Cup that was held in 18 years, as in the interim, general interest in the competition had decreased, mainly due to the frequent conquest of the double by the same clubs.